 If you’re looking for a beach that offers more than swimming, Wollaston may be the place for you.
 The area is equally popular for its jogging and bicycling trail.
 At one end of the beach is Caddy Park, a recreational area with over 15 acres of fields equipped with a play area, a lookout tower, and picnic tables.
 At the other end is Moswetuset Hummock, a mix of trails and marshland that was a summer campsite of Native Americans in the 1600s and is today a National Historic Site.
 Visitors will have about a mile walk to the beach.

-By the T: Take the Red Line to North Quincy Station, then the #211 bus to E. Squantum Street at Applet Street, and walk down Bayfield Road to Quincy Shore Drive.
+By the T: Take the Red Line to North Quincy, then the #212 bus to Billings Road at Beach Street, and walk down Beach.

 The MBTA Commuter Rail: